iCliniq Logo

 Hello doctor,

 There is a small lump in the breast.
-I have no pain or any other type of side effects also.
-But, as per the doctor's advise, I have gone for FNAC test.
-Please explain what is the problem.
+I have no pain or any other type of side effects, either.
+But, as per the doctor's advice, I have gone for the FNAC test.

 Answered by Dr. Arvind Guru